 Yes, the regulation captures all vendors who sell online as well as any BC residents who purchase online and import into the province.

-Yes, the definition of Producer obligates you and therefore you are required to register but; you do not have to remit EHFs if all of your distributors are registered and remitting EHFs on sales of your products.
+Yes, the definition of Producer obligates you and therefore you are required to register, but you do not have to remit EHFs if all of your distributors are registered and remitting EHFs on sales of your products.
 EPRA may require you to provide a customer list so that this can be verified and may conduct an audit for the same purpose.

 All consumers are required to remit the fee on the import of any obligated products into BC.